PanTomko/ProffesionaCppTest/README.md

 # ProffesionaCppTest
 Answeres and code for all 40 questions.

-## Answers to are in Odpowiedzi/Odpowiedzi.txt
+## Answers are in Odpowiedzi/Odp.txt